 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Atkins: (5.5, 5.7) Accurate arthrokinematics are the product of attention to detail throughout this protocol, it is crucial to ensure that all steps of data processing are done with intent.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+TBD: The data from dual fluoroscopy provides the opportunity to recreate computational models of in-vivo bone motion, thus providing directly insight into natural motion patterns of the hip.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+TBD: We have begun to explore the subtle relationship between morphology and motion patterns not only in the hip, but also in other joints and for various other applications.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.